Facebook arrest video leads to protests in South Carolina - WTMJ

 A lawyer for the brothers said one of them suffered a broken nose and is in a wheelchair and the force against both men was excessive.

-“There was some much scuffling and so much contortions off camera that were not seen,” said Norma Gray, president of the Rock Hill branch of the National Association for the Advancement of Colored People.
+“There was some much scuffling and so much contortions off camera that were not seen,” said Norma Gray, president of the Rock Hill branch of the NAACP.

 Gray said she has worked with Rock Hill’s police chief for seven years to improve its relationship with the Black community and he has been open and helpful.